[Report] 20/9/20-22/2020 Current Situation in the Affected Areas

-Many people were enjoying walking on the seawall on the coast.
-The Natori River sluice gate had been replaced with a large one, and the levee had been upgraded.
-Although there were many vacant lots near the coastline, houses were being rebuilt throughout Yuriage, and many people were driving to large commercial facilities.
-Some of the roads were crowded with cars, and this was the most visible sign of reconstruction during the visit.
+Many people were enjoying walking on the seawall along the coast.
+The Natori River sluice gate had been replaced with a new larger one, and the levee had been upgraded.
+Although there were many vacant lots near the coastline, new houses were being built throughout Yuriage, and many people were driving to large shopping areas and restaurants.
+Some of the roads were crowded with cars, and this was the most visible sign of rejuvenation during the visit.

-Finally, we looked for the site of Yuriage Junior High School, which was severely damaged by the tsunami, but could not find it because the town has changed so much, including the replacement of roads.
+Finally, we looked for the Yuriage Junior High School, which was severely damaged by the tsunami, but could not find it because the town had changed so much, including the replacement of roads.

-This park is a place of mourning and repose for the victims of the earthquake, as well as a place to pass on the memories and messages of the devastation and to pray for the recovery of the area from the disaster.
+This park is a place of mourning and repose for the victims of the earthquake, as well as a place to pass on the memories and messages of the devastation and to pray for the recovery of the area.
 The entire park is scheduled to open this fall, but at the time of our visit, construction was still underway.
-In the park, only the reinforced framework of the disaster prevention office building where 43 town employees, including a woman who repeatedly called for evacuation, were killed, remains.
+Only the reinforced framework of the original disaster prevention office building remains, where 43 town employees, including a woman who repeatedly called for evacuation, were killed.

 During the 4th Fukushima tour in 2014, we passed by the government building by bus, but the surroundings have changed dramatically and do not match our memories of that time.
-The town decided to dismantle the disaster prevention office building based on the financial burden and the voices of the bereaved families, but in a reversal, the prefectural government decided to preserve the building by making it a prefectural property.
-However, since the building was neatly organized and the framework was painted with brand-new paint, it hardly looked as fresh as the remains of the earthquake.
+The town decided to dismantle the disaster prevention office building based on the financial burden and the voices of the bereaved families, but in a reversal, the prefectural government decided to preserve the building by making it a protected property.
+However, since the building was neatly organized and the framework was painted with brand-new paint, it hardly looked as it would of, immediately after the earthquake.
 Perhaps because the park was only partially open, there were only a few visitors.

 3. Iwate Prefecture